issp-center-dev/TeNeS/docs/sphinx/en/contact/index.rst

 - Others

-  If you have any questions about topics related to your research that are difficult to consult at Issues on GitHub, please contact the following contact information.
+  If you have any questions about topics related to your research that are difficult to consult at Issues on GitHub, please send an e-mail to the following address:

-  E-mail: ``tenes-dev__at__issp.u-tokyo.ac.jp`` (replace _at_ by @)
+  E-mail: ``tenes-dev__at__issp.u-tokyo.ac.jp`` (replace _at_ by @).